TheClassicTechno/EEGSeizureDetection/README.md

 # # EEG Seizure Detection Pipeline (Stanford EEGML Lab)
+by juli huang

-work done as part of stanford eegml lab (aug 2022- sep 2023)
+my work done as part of stanford eegml lab (aug 2022- sep 2023)

 other files are to remain private.